 - There is a small, but good inventory of homes on the market to choose from.
 More homes come on the market every week.

-Another reason is that home ownership has many positive tax implications.
-The three most important sources of tax savings for home owners are;
+Homeownership can have positive tax implications, depending on whether you itemize or not.
+The three most important sources of tax savings for home owners are:

 - deductions for mortgage interest